ThePlexus/ntopng-docker/README.md

 ```
 ## Run

-## after pulling from hub
+### after pulling from hub

 ```
-docker run --name ntopng-netflowng -p 3000:3000/tcp -p 2055:2055/udp -e ACCOUNTID="123456" -e LICENSEKEY="xxxxxxxxxxxxxxx" -e LOCALNET="192.168.1.0/24" theplexus/ntopng-netflowng
+docker run -it \
+--name ntopng-netflowng \
+-p 3000:3000/tcp \
+-p 2055:2055/udp \
+-e ACCOUNTID="123456" \
+-e LICENSEKEY="xxxxxxxxxxxxxxx" \
+-e LOCALNET="192.168.1.0/24" \
+-v /path/to/save/files/on/host:/var/lib/ntopng \
+--restart unless-stopped \
+theplexus/ntopng-netflowng
 ```

 ### After building from source

 ```
-docker run --name ntopng-netflowng -p 3000:3000/tcp -p 2055:2055/udp -e ACCOUNTID="123456" -e LICENSEKEY="xxxxxxxxxxxxxxx" -e LOCALNET="192.168.1.0/24" ntopng-netflowng
+docker run -it \
+--name ntopng-netflowng \
+-p 3000:3000/tcp \
+-p 2055:2055/udp \
+-e ACCOUNTID="123456" \
+-e LICENSEKEY="xxxxxxxxxxxxxxx" \
+-e LOCALNET="192.168.1.0/24" \
+-v /path/to/save/files/on/host:/var/lib/ntopng \
+--restart unless-stopped \
+ntopng-netflowng
 ```

 ### Firewall

 Make sure the machine running docker allows port 3000 TCP and port 2055 UDP inbound from your router IP.
 Else this wont end well.
-Dont forget to restart your firewall to pick uyp the change.
+Dont forget to restart your firewall to pick up the change.

 ## What about softflowd on my router?

 There are loads of NetFlow exporters out there in the commercial market.
-But on OpenWRT (and many others) you want to install [softflowd](https://github.com/irino/softflowd).
+But for OpenWRT (and many others) you want to install [softflowd](https://github.com/irino/softflowd).
 You can do that in Luci (OpenWRT web), or do it in SSH.
 As there is not a Luci web interface to softflowd, you may as well SSH into your router as you need to do that to configure softflowd anyway.

 ```
 ssh root@your.router.ip